top of page

 KEY POINTS:

-• Persons with inflammatory bowel disease (IBD) are not at any increased risk for many common cancers like breast cancer, prostate cancer or lung cancer.
-There is an increased risk for colon (or bowel) cancer and in specific types of disease, small bowel cancer and bile duct cancer.
-The latter two cancers are very rare.
+• Persons with inflammatory bowel disease (IBD) are not at any increased risk for many common cancers like breast cancer or prostate cancer.
+There is an increased risk for colon (or bowel) cancer and in specific types of diseases, small bowel cancer and bile duct cancer.
+Small bowel and bile duct cancers are very rare.

 • Screening looks for cancers before they cause symptoms and when they are most treatable.

-• Regular colon cancer screening is important in ulcerative colitis and for persons with Crohn’s disease with colon involvement.
-After 8 years of disease, colonoscopy every year (if certain risk factors are present) to every three years or more may be recommended.
+• Regular colon cancer screening with colonoscopy is important in ulcerative colitis and for persons with Crohn’s disease with colon involvement.
+After 8 years of disease, colonoscopy every year (if certain risk factors are present) to every three to five years may be recommended.

 • Immune suppressive drugs are very helpful in treatment of IBD.
 People using some of these drugs have an increased risk for lymphoma, a rare cancer of lymph cells in the blood and lymph nodes.
 They also have an increased risk of skin cancer or cervical cancer.